armory/docs-cdaas/content/en/deployment/overview/index.md

 linktitle: Overview
 weight: 1
 description: >
-  Learn what an Armory CD-as-a-Service deployment is and how it works - strategies (blue/green, canary) and constraints for deploying your app to your target Kubernetes clusters.
+  Learn what an Armory CD-as-a-Service deployment is and how CD-as-a-Service deploys your artifacts.
+Learn about deployment strategies (blue/green, canary) and constraints for deploying your app to your target Kubernetes clusters.
 categories: ["Canary Analysis", "Features", "Concepts"]
 tags: ["Deploy Strategy", "Canary", "Blue/Green", "Kubernetes"]
 ---

 ## What a deployment is

 A _deployment_ encompasses the manifests, artifacts, configuration, and actions that deliver your code to remote environments.
 You can configure a deployment to deliver software to a single environment or multiple environments, either in sequence or in parallel depending on your [deployment configuration]({{<ref "deployment/create-deploy-config" >}}).

 You define your CD-as-a-Service deployment configuration in a YAML file, which you store within your source control, enabling code-like management.
+Each deployment has a unique name, which you declare in the config file.
 You trigger deployments using the Armory CLI, either from your CI system or your workstation.
 Although CD-as-a-Service requires a separate deployment configuration file for each app, you can deploy multiple Kubernetes Deployment objects together as part of a single app.

 ## How deployment works